 We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you.
 Making a verifiable consumer request does not require you to create an account with us.
 We will only use personal information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.

-We will not discriminate against you for exercising any of your CCPA rights.
-Unless permitted by the CCPA, we will not deny you goods or services, charge you different prices or rates for goods or services, including through granting discounts or other benefits, or imposing penalties, provide you a different level or quality of goods or services, or suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services.
+We will not discriminate against you for exercising any of your rights under the California Privacy Laws.
+Unless permitted by the California Privacy Laws, we will not deny you goods or services, charge you different prices or rates for goods or services, including through granting discounts or other benefits, or imposing penalties, provide you a different level or quality of goods or services, suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services; or retaliate against an employee, job applicant, or independent contractor.

 Postal Address: Cox Automotive, Inc.